About

 Writing holds the notes and essays, Reading keeps track of books that have stayed with me, and the Gallery gathers photographs from travels, walks, and quieter observations.

-Site analytics handled by goatcounter.
-Book cover images come from Open Library & Google Books.
+Site analytics by GoatCounter.
+Book cover images from Open Library & Google Books.